proactis-documentation/documentation-source/docs/p2p/help.md

 ## grs:List

 The **&lt;grs:List>** element is considered to be a formatting type element, in that it appears as a child element within the **&lt;grs:Content>** element, and describes the way that the content appears to the user.
 Its purpose is to provide either a bulleted or numbered list.
-The list gets converted into an HTML unordered, or bulleted, list (<UL>) or ordered, or numbered, list (<OL>).
+The list gets converted into an HTML unordered, or bulleted, list (&lt;UL>) or ordered, or numbered, list (&lt;OL>).

 ### Format